Abdelrahmansa04/Bus-Reservation-System/README.md

 Made the bus schema, modified the front-end form for adding a bus but still not specific to admin, allowed the user to book a bus after the admin has added one.
 Issues still exist for the APIs, indicating as they doesn't exist.

---abdelrahman saeed--
+Added the functionalities of adding and deleting bus by providing their name, route, seats, and schedule. made the schema and connected it to the back-end with express.js, It was well organised and handled routing efficiently. conncted the front-end with the back-end using axios along with try-catch statements and logic handling for edge cases. completely fixed the API endpoints problem by clearly understanding the routing techniques and proper handling for each endpoint. next steps are modifying the UI and adding more functionalities to the back-end by extending the schema of the bus and allowing the users to actually book and cancel the existing buses that the admin has added recently.

+///////////////////////////////////////////////////////
+--Abdelrahman Saeed--
 made the homepage,  choose trip : add from(city) to (city), date(day of the trip) and adding popular trips with their prices in EGP. top right corner to login/signup top left corner name of the website, under the choose the trip our services  under it the popular trips in the website

---abdelrahman saeed--
 added searching for busses(Bus types and avalible min seats and search buttons) and bus details(bus type, Departure Time, Available Seats and Facilities).

+Make a New Homepage (branch) due to some error happened in the files so, make a new design and new themes added the bus search and filters, added the popular routes, added filter for the pickup and arrival points.

+Added the seat sselection and the contact us feature where to type any message u want to the admin

+///////////////////////////////////////////////////////
 --Mohamed Abdalfattah--
 made the login page with out the css, and the server and the registeration page, with the back end of them

---Abdelrahman Saeed--
-Make a New Homepage (branch) due to some error happened in the files so, make a new design and new themes added the bus search and filters, added the popular routes, added filter for the pickup and arrival points.

---Abdelrahman Saeed--
-Added the seat sselection and the contact us feature where to type any message u want to the admin